 Last The signal from the last RGB input will be output to the RGBOUT connector.

-the RGBOUT connector.

-RGB 1 The signal from RGB1 IN will be output to the
+RGB 1 The signal from RGB1 IN will be output to the RGBOUT connector.

 RGB 2 The signal from RGB2 IN will be output to the RGBOUT connector.